keybasegit/keybasegit.github.io/content/_index.md

     content:
       title:
       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
+Unfortunately with recent redesign in hugoblox authors can't be displayed as https://page/authors
       text: ""
       user_groups:
         - Admin